-"true" model (e.g., both the 2-component model and the 3-component model, in separate simulations), and then conducted formal model comparison on this data set by fitting both the 2-component and the 3-component model using both AIC and BIC.
+We explored this question via a model recovery simulation: We simulated data from a "true" model (e.g., both the two-component model and the three-component model, in separate simulations), and then conducted formal model comparison on this data set by fitting both the two-component and the three-component model using both AIC and BIC.
 Repeating this process many times, we were then able to quantify the percentage of fits where the true generating model was accurately recovered.

 For each model, we simulated 1000 data sets, with each data set comprising 500 trials.
-To each data set, we then fit both the 2-component and 3-component model to the data.
-We then calculated the difference in AIC between the 2-component model and 3-component model fit (where $AIC{difference} = AIC{2component} - AIC{3component}$ ), and did the same for BIC, with values above zero indicating a better fit for the 3-component model and values below zero indicating a better fit for the 2-component model.
-Figure 10 shows histograms of the AIC and BIC difference scores across these simulations.
+To each data set, we then fit both the two-component and three-component model to the data.
+We then calculated the difference in AIC between the two-component model and three-component model fit (where $AIC{difference} = AIC{2component} - AIC{3component}$ ), and did the same for BIC, with values above zero indicating a better fit for the three-component model and values below zero indicating a better fit for the two-component model.
+Fig. 10 shows histograms of the AIC and BIC difference scores across these simulations.

-As can be seen, when the 2-component model was the true generating model, both the AIC and BIC were able to correctly recover this model in the majority of simulations.
-The 2-component model was correctly recovered in 92.8% of the simulations via AIC, and 99.7% of the simulations via BIC.
-When the 3-component model was the true generating model, AIC recovered the correct model in 87.8% of the simulations, and BIC recovered the correct model in 77.6% of the simulations.
-Although both AIC and BIC correctly recovered the generating models in the majority of simulations, AIC performed (on average) better than BIC, likely due to BIC's over-penalisation of model complexity, a result also reported by Donkin, Nosfsky, Gold, and Shiffrin (2015) and van den Berg et al. (2014) using similar mixture models.
+As can be seen, when the two-component model was the true generating model, both the AIC and BIC were able to correctly recover this model in the majority of simulations.
+The two-component model was correctly recovered in 92.8% of the simulations via AIC, and 99.7% of the simulations via BIC.
+When the three-component model was the true generating model, AIC recovered the correct model in 87.8% of the simulations, and BIC recovered the correct model in 77.6% of the simulations.
+Although both AIC and BIC correctly recovered the generating models in the majority of simulations, AIC performed (on average) better than BIC, likely due to BIC's over-penalisation of model complexity, a result also reported by Donkin, Nosfsky, Gold, and Shiffrin (2015) and van den Berg, Awh, and Ma (2014) using similar mixture models.

-Simulation 4: Effect of Set Size
+Simulation 4: effect of set size

-In Simulation 4 we explored the effect of stimulus display set size on the ability of the models to accurately recover true generating parameters.
-The mathematics of the 3-component model takes into account the feature values of non-probed items when calculating the proportion of binding errors (captured by the $p_n$ parameter) so it is plausible that the number of items presented to participants might influence the accuracy of estimating this (and other) parameters.
+In Simulation 4, we explored the effect of stimulus display set size on the ability of the models to accurately recover true generating parameters.
+The mathematics of the three-component model takes into account the feature values of non-probed items when calculating the proportion of binding errors (captured by the $p_n$ parameter) so it is plausible that the number of items presented to participants might influence the accuracy of estimating this (and other) parameters.

-All of the simulations reported so far were conducted using the default set-size in the simulate\mixtur() function of 4.
+All of the simulations reported so far were conducted using the default set size in the simulate\mixtur() function of 4.
 These simulations have shown that-with a good number of trials-the model parameters can be accurately recovered.
 In Simulation 4, we varied the set size used in simulating artificial data, exploring set size values of 2, 3, 4, 6, and 8.
-As the 2-component model does not consider non-probed items in its mathematics, we did not include this model in the simulations.
+As the two-component model does not consider non-probed items in its mathematics, we did not include this model in the simulations.

-We simulated 500 trials for each level of set size from the 3-component model; the generating parameter values were randomly selected using the same process as in Simulation 1.
-We then fit the 3-component model to the simulated data and stored the best-fitting parameter values.
+We simulated 500 trials for each level of set size from the three-component model; the generating parameter values were randomly selected using the same process as in Simulation 1.
+We then fit the three-component model to the simulated data and stored the best-fitting parameter values.
 This process was then repeated for 500 simulations.
-The recovered parameter values are plotted against the generated values as a function of set size in Figure 11.
+The recovered parameter values are plotted against the generated values as a function of set size in Fig. 11.
 As with Simulation 1, we calculated product-moment correlations to assess adequacy of parameter recovery, which are reported in Appendix B.